Art in Nature Retreat

 Blueprints of Nature: The Art of Cyanotypes (Kimberlee Hummel)

-This workshop will guide participants through the creation of cyanotype prints, an ancient photographic technique that is over 200 years old.
+This workshop will guide participants through the creation of cyanotype prints, an ancient photographic technique that dates back over 200 years.
 Using the sun’s UV light, light-sensitive paper, and natural materials, we will produce beautiful cobalt blue images.
-You will learn each step of the cyanotype process, including preparing the solution, treating the paper, creating images, exposing them to light, and fixing the color.
+Using the beauty of Indralaya’s setting as our studio, you will learn each step of the traditional and the more experimental ‘wet’ cyanotype process, including preparing the solution, treating the paper, creating images, exposing them to light, and fixing the color.
 Additionally, participants can bring a natural fabric item—such as a t-shirt, pillowcase, or bandana—to print on during the workshop.

 Watercolor Time (Karen Abel Dickinson)

-Karen will show a few techniques to get you started.
-She will walk you through the whole process of a full painting so you can understand the paint paper water ratio.
-Step by step you will be able to paint what you see on your own, with Karen right there to help guide you as much as wanted.
+Karen will start by showing a few foundational techniques to get you comfortable.
+She’ll walk you through the full process of creating a complete painting so you can understand the balance between paint, paper, and water.
+Step by step, you’ll learn to paint what you see, with Karen right there to guide you as much—or as little—as you’d like.

 Natural Mindfulness Guide (April Claxton)